EPSA Women's Caucus

-The EPSA Women’s Caucus was founded in October, 2011 at the EPSA conference in Athens (Greece).
-The goals of the Caucus are to promote networking, research collaboration, and informal peer mentoring among women in philosophy of science, as well as to make the presence of women in the field more visible.
+The EPSA Women’s Caucus was founded on 6 October 2011 during the 3rd EPSA biennial conference in Athens (Greece).
+The Caucus’ agenda is to promote networking, research collaboration, and informal peer mentoring among women and other under-represented groups in philosophy of science, as well as to make the presence of women and other under-represented groups in the field more visible.

 Philosophers in Europe are in real need of initiatives to discuss and foster gender equality, not least given the diversity of backgrounds, institutions and welfare policies within each member state, which have a strong effect on academic cultures and on whom is empowered to participate therein.

 The Caucus aims to make a difference by bringing together philosophers to identify and discuss gender issues, supporting initiatives that foster the visibility of women in philosophy, and providing information and resources to women and other minorities in the profession.
 It was instrumental in EPSA’s subscription to the BPA/SWIP Good Practice Scheme.